UniTime/unitime-doc/batch-student-solver-dashboard.md

 * **Consent**
 	* The number of courses the student is enrolled in that required some form of consent for the student to enroll into the course.
 This column is only visible if there is at least one student in the data returned by the search criteria in the filter that required consent.

-* **Pending Overrides**
-	* The number of pending override requests that the student has.
-This column is only visible if there is at least one student in the data returned by the search criteria in the filter that has a pending override.

 * **Enrollment Credit**
 	* This column displays the total number of credits in which a student is enrolled.
 If the student is enrolled into a configuration of a course that is online (DO) or hybrid (B/H) then the total credit of courses labeled online or hybrid will be broken out inside of parentheses.
 This column is only visible if there is at least one student in the data returned by the search criteria in the filter that is enrolled into a course.